Platform policies

 Verification on X-PEN ID is never for sale

-Money on X-PEN ID buys exactly two things: speed (through the published fast-verification fee) and, in future, organizational integrations and API access.
-Money does not buy a verified status, a badge, a level, a stone, or a favourable review.
+Money on X-PEN ID buys only published services: speed through fast verification, and, where applicable, organizational integrations, membership services, or API access.
+Money does not buy verified status, trust, credibility, profile ranking, a badge, a level, a stone, or protection from review.

 3 Official payment channels